All Collections

 You can check both a worker or machine's schedule in the bottom of their pages.

-If it was not, you have found the problem and you can adjust either their schedule or punch clock for that day and the productivity will retroactively be corrected.
+If the records was done outside of working hours, you have found the problem and you can adjust either their schedule or punch clock for that day, and the productivity will retroactively be corrected.
+Same applies for machines (note: if a machine has no shift, the system assumes it works 24/7).

-Like the schedule, if this was the problem, you can either edit the downtime or the production to solve the 0% productivity.
+Like the schedule, if this was the problem you can either edit the downtime or the production to solve the 0% productivity.

 Moreover, if workers only use the Punch Clock to mark their presence and the worker did not punch in, their productivity will not be counted.

-If the operation itself is defined as "No Quantity" or "No Time",
+If the operation itself is defined as "No Quantity" or "No Time", Autodesk Fusion Operations has no way of defining it, and it will be shown as "-%".

-If productivity is unusually low or high, you can check the cycle time for the operation, and see if it is adequate to the actual time workers take to complete it, you can check our Batch time update article to get more insights on this.
+If productivity is unusually low or high, you can check the cycle time for the operation, and see if it is adequate to the actual time workers take to complete it.
+You can check our Batch time update article to get more insights on this.

 With this you are well armed to troubleshoot the reasons why a worker's productivity might be displayed as 0%.
 If you couldn't find the reason, feel free to use our support channels.

 Need help?
-Request a Prodsmart expert to contact you here.
+Request a Fusion Operations expert to contact you here.

 Did this answer your question?